Cycling Stretches and Flexibility Exercises

 Cycling came on the scene in the early 19th century.
 It gained momentum after Kirkpatrick Macmillan, a Scottish blacksmith, invented a pedal and crank system in 1839.
-In 1868 the first cycling road race took place in Paris.
-Then around 1890 the gears and chain were invented.
+The first cycling road race took place in Paris in 1868.
+Gears and chain were invented around 1890.

 Bicycle racing has been a part of the Olympics since 1896 in Athens.
-These events took place on the road and track.
-The events have changed slightly over the years, but the equipment has changed drastically.
-The bikes have become lighter, faster and geared for performance.
+Over the years, the bikes have become lighter, faster and better geared for performance.

 Bicycle road races require a great deal of muscular and cardiovascular endurance.
 Cross training is important for cyclists because it can be difficult get enough mileage on the bikes needed to develop the advanced endurance needed for racing.
 A good combination of speed, strength, and endurance work, along with flexibility training, is essential for cycling success.

 The major muscles involved in road cycling include:

 - The muscles of the legs and hips; the quadriceps, hamstrings, and gluteus muscles, and the lower leg, anterior tibialis, gastrocnemius and soleus.

 - The core muscles are important for maintaining balance and power; the rectus abdominis, obliques (internal and external), hip flexors, and the spinal erectors.